scala/scala3/docs/_docs/reference/dropped-features/nonlocal-returns.md

 nightlyOf: https://docs.scala-lang.org/scala3/reference/dropped-features/nonlocal-returns.html
 ---

-Returning from nested anonymous functions has been deprecated.
+Returning from nested anonymous functions has been deprecated, and will produce a warning from version `3.2`.

 Nonlocal returns are implemented by throwing and catching `scala.runtime.NonLocalReturnException`-s.
 This is rarely what is intended by the programmer.
 It can be problematic because of the hidden performance cost of throwing and catching exceptions.
 Furthermore, it is a leaky implementation: a catch-all exception handler can intercept a `NonLocalReturnException`.